 We aim for all our families and children to feel at home here, whether they have a Christian faith, other faith or no faith.

 This means that the school is part of the Diocese of St. Alban’s, has a special partnership with St. Andrew’s Church and members of the church are represented on our governing body.

 Our church school ethos is reflected in our work on our twelve Christian Values.
 Revd.
-Guy Scott and Revd.
-Rachel Pennant are regular visitors to our school and lead worship in assemblies.
+Guy Scott is a regular visitors to our school and leads worship in assemblies.
 We support church events, such as the annual Autumn Country Fayre.